mfclem/diyTado/README.md

 # diyTado
-Link Tado X to Google Home via Google Apps Script
+Link Tado X to Google Home via Google Apps Script.
+Resources on automations based on that integration.